Gary Streeter: Parliamentary career

-Streeter served as a junior minister in the Lord Chancellor's Department under Prime Minister John Major from 1996 until the defeat of the Major Government in 1997, and was Shadow Secretary of State for International Development in the Shadow Cabinet of William Hague from 1998 until the new Conservative leader Iain Duncan Smith returned him to the backbenches in 2001.
+Streeter served as a junior minister in the Lord Chancellor's Department under Prime Minister John Major from 1996 until the defeat of the Major Government in 1997.
+After the 1997 election, Streeter was Major's Parliamentary private secretary when he was Leader of the Opposition.
+He served as Shadow Secretary of State for International Development in the Shadow Cabinet of William Hague from 1998 until the new Conservative leader Iain Duncan Smith returned him to the backbenches in 2001.

 He is currently a member of the Speaker's Committee on the Electoral Commission and is the member of the committee responsible for answering oral questions in Parliament on behalf of the Electoral Commission.
 He assumed the role after Sir Peter Viggers stepped down during the MPs' expenses scandal.
 His own expenses for 2008/09 were £162,719, ranking 158th out of 647 MPs.

 In March 2012, Streeter was one of three MPs who signed a letter to the Advertising Standards Authority asking it to reverse its decision to stop the Christian group "Healing on the Streets of Bath" from making explicit claims that prayer can heal.
 The letter called for the ASA to provide "indisputable scientific evidence" that faith healing did not work.
 Another signer, Tim Farron of the Liberal Democrats, later wrote that the letter was not "well-worded" and that he should not have signed it "as it was written".

 In 2013, Streeter referred to the "familiar glint in the swivelled eyes of the purists" within his own party in an article attacking the divisions caused by those activists who were calling for a referendum on EU membership.
 The remark followed allegations that senior members of the government had characterised Eurosceptic activists as "swivel-eyed loons".
 Streeter argued that the result of party infighting over the issue would be "a Labour-led government bend[ing] the knee to Brussels".